Predictive variational inference: Learn the predictively optimal posterior distribution: Predictive variational inference

 \subsection{Regularization}

-There are two reasons why we include a tunable regularization term $-\lambda r(\phi)$ in the PVI objective \eqref{eq_vi_obj}.
-First, compared to a plain empirical risk minimization, it is a salient feature of Bayes to incorporate prior knowledge, which we will keep.
-Second, regularization reduces the problems of non-identification.
-The optima is not necessarily unique in the PVI optimization of \eqref{eq_vi_obj}, and adding a regularizer will stabilize the location of the final solution.
+We include a tunable regularization term $-\lambda r(\phi)$ in the PVI objective \eqref{eq_vi_obj}.
+There are two reasons for this.
+First, compared to empirical risk minimization, it is a salient feature of Bayes to incorporate prior knowledge, which we will keep.
+Second, regularization improves the identifiability of $\phi$.
+The optimum is not necessarily unique in the PVI optimization of \eqref{eq_vi_obj}, and adding a regularizer stabilizes the location of the final solution.
 We consider two regularizers: regularizing to the prior, or to the posterior.

-The regularization toward the prior \eqref{eq:prior_reg} is familiar.
-It is the minimal use of the prior knowledge, and has appeared in the classical VI and other generalized VI.
-The posterior-orientated regularization \eqref{eq:post_reg} is unique in PVI, and it is effectively the ELBO in the classical VI.
-With this term, PVI can continuously interpolate between the pure prediction-optimization ($\lambda = 0$) and the classic Bayes ($\lambda = \infty$), and thereby benefit from both the finite-sample robustness and large-sample optimality guarantee---The limitation of Bayesian inference does not mean that we dislike Bayes; rather we use Bayesian inference as our building block.
-In most experiments, we keep the tuning $\lambda$ a small fixed constant, though in principle it can also be tuned using cross-validation.
+Regularization toward the prior \eqref{eq:prior_reg} is familiar, as it appears in both standard VI and other generalized VI methods (see Section~\ref{sec:related}).
+The posterior-oriented regularization \eqref{eq:post_reg} is unique to PVI, and it is effectively the ELBO in standard VI.
+With this term, PVI can continuously interpolate between the pure prediction-optimization ($\lambda = 0$) and pure Bayes ($\lambda = \infty$), and thereby benefit from both finite-sample robustness and large-sample optimality guarantees.
+In most experiments, we keep $\lambda$ as a small fixed constant, though in principle it can also be tuned using cross-validation.
 See Supplement \ref{sec:interpolation} for more demonstrations of the effect of the regularization.